weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

   0
   division by 0
   ```
-* Since `:check` uses randomly generated tests the previous result may
+* Since `:check` uses randomly generated tests the failing result may
   be intermittent.
 * Properties are useful and sometimes may be `:prove`-n, but you must
   remember that _**properties that pass `:check` are not